identity-com/sol-did/program_v2/README.md

 1. Persisted DID on `didso1...`
 2. Persisted DID on `idDa4...`
-3. Non persisted DID (results generative DID).
+3. Non persisted DID (results in a generative DID).

 The version `<3.0.0` of the `sol-did-client` will remain available [@identity.com/sol-did-client-legacy ](https://www.npmjs.com/package/@identity.com/sol-did-client-legacy), but technically a resolution with the legacy program does no longer return an authoritive result.
 (Since it ignores the state of the new program).
 Therefore, for DID resolution a library update is strongly encouraged.
+The `legacy` did sol client is also exported in the new libary as `LegacyClient`.

+Please see below on how to migrate your DIDs to the new program.

 ## Features
 The `sol-did-client` library provides the following features: